AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 Dashboard
 ```

-After created the Transit gateways pairs in AWS and the single Spoke gateways in each cloud, this is how a portion of the topology would look like.
+After created the Transit gateway in AWS  US-EAST-1 region and the single Spoke gateways in each cloud, this is how the topology would look like.

 ```{figure} images/lab2-temptopology.png
 ---